Ramakrishna Mission Vivekananda Educational and Research Institute (RKMVERI)

 (Deemed-to-be-University as declared by Govt of India under Section-3 of UGC Act 1956)

-The RKMVERI is an international university that could operate through and from any of the branch-centres of Ramakrishna Mission in India and abroad.
+The RKMVERI is an university that could operate through and from any of the branch-centres of Ramakrishna Mission in India and abroad.
 It is a cluster of institutions, all of them belonging to branches of Ramakrishna Mission, with headquarters at Belur Math, District Howarh, West Bengal.

-Disability Management and Special Education
+- (a) Disability Management and Special Education,

-Adapted Physical Education and Yoga
+(b) General & Adapted Physical Education and Yoga

 About Coimbatore Campus

-The Board of Management of the University in its meeting held on 02.07.2006 adopted a resolution to start a new Faculty in Physical Education with focus on Adapted Physical Education and Yoga at Ramakrishna Mission Vidyalaya, Coimbatore.
+The Board of Management of RKMVERI in its meeting held on 02.07.2006 adopted a resolution to start a new Faculty in Physical Education with focus on Adapted Physical Education and Yoga at Ramakrishna Mission Vidyalaya, Coimbatore.
 For this purpose, the Faculty Centre for Disability Management and Special Education (FDMSE), and the Maruthi College of Physical Education (MCPE), already functioning at Coimbatore, will collaborate with the new Faculty of General & Adapted Physical Education and Yoga (GAPEY).

 The FDMSE & GAPEY is located in the Ramakrishna Mission Vidyalaya, Coimbatore, a major educational centre of the Ramakrishna Mission.
 The Vidyalaya is situated 19 kms from Coimbatore City on the highway to Ootacamund, and is set in a serene environment spread over nearly 300 acres.
 The Ramakrishna Mission Vidyalaya, Coimbatore, was started in 1930 with an investment of Rs.
 5.75 and one harijan boy on its roll.
 Mahatma Gandhi, the Father of the Nation, laid the foundation stone of the Vidyalaya in 1934.
 The Vidyalaya was affiliated to the Ramakrishna Mission in January 1935.
 Over a period of more than 75 years, the Vidyalaya has grown into a comprehensive and reputed complex with 15 educational institutions training over 6250 students at any given time, offering them facilities for education ranging from the pre-school to the doctoral levels.